 Program Download is normally started from within the MIBOCX, via the right mouse button menu, when a Program Channel of object type 11 is selected.
-If this method is used, the identity of the selected Program Channel will be automatically inserted into the Channel combo box.
+If this method is used, the identity of the selected Program Channel will be automatically inserted into the <Channel> combo box.

 Program Download may also be started up using a previously prepared shortcut.
 Using this method, it is also possible to include two parameters.
 The first parameter is the PhysId of the channel to which the program code is to be downloaded.
-The value of this parameter will then be automatically inserted in the Channel combo box.
+The value of this parameter will then be automatically inserted in the [Channel] combo box.
 The second parameter is the name of the code file to be downloaded.
-The value of this parameter will be automatically inserted in the Code file combo box.
+The value of this parameter will be automatically inserted in the [Code file] combo box.
 The parameters can be included by selecting Properties of the shortcut icon and appending them to the command line.

-When the Program Download tool is closed, the contents of the Channel and Code file combo boxes are saved in a file called {PD}PROGRAMDOWNLOAD.CFG.
+When the Program Download tool is closed, the contents of the [Channel] and [Code file] combo boxes are saved in a file called {PD}PROGRAMDOWNLOAD.CFG.
 This file is placed in the current folder, which would typically be the VIGO folder.
-When Program Download is started again, the contents of the 2 combo boxes will be restored, if no start up parameters have been given.
+When Program Download is started again, the contents of the 2 combo boxes will be restored, if no start up parameters has been given.

-6.3.11 PD5000 Controller
+6.3.11 PD 5000 Controller

-A PD5000 controller has two Program Channels, OPSYSCH and PPPROGCH.
+A PD 5000 controller has two Program Channels, OPSYSCH and PPPROGCH.